Donetsk Republic (movement)

 The Social Movement "Donetsk Republic" (Общественное движение «Донецкая республика»; ODDR) is a pro-Russian separatist political movement operating in the Donetsk region of Ukraine.
 Before its annexation, the movement's goal was the creation of a "federation of sovereign Donetsk", which would include seven regions of eastern and southern Ukraine.
 The group was banned in 2007, but this ban was marginal until the 2014 Donbas war.
 In 2014, it founded the Donetsk People's Republic, which Ukraine's government deems a terrorist organization.
 The movement won the 2014 Donbas general elections with 68.53% of the vote and 68 seats, which were condemned as illegitimate and a violation of the Minsk ceasefire agreements between Ukraine, Russia, and the OSCE.

+In 2023 the movement was merged with the main governing party of Russia, United Russia.
+Following the Russian Unity in 2014, it became the second political party from Ukraine that joined the governing party of the Russian Federation.

 History

 Before the Russo-Ukrainian War

 The organization was established on 6 December 2005 as a city organization by Andrei Purguin, Alexander Tsurkan, and Oleh Frolov and on 9 December 2005 with support of Hennadiy Prytkov as a regional organization.
 The main goal of the organization was to grant the eastern regions of Ukraine a special status.
 It claimed to fight the "orange plague" of President Viktor Yushchenko.
 Their goal was to create a Federal Republic of Donetsk in Southeast Ukraine.
 According to a map they published in 2006, this Federal Republic of Donetsk would comprise the Ukrainian Oblasts Kharkiv Oblast, Luhansk Oblast, Donetsk Oblast, Dnipropetrovsk Oblast, Zaporizhia Oblast and Kherson Oblast.

 Prior to the spring of 2014, the organization drew little support and remained on the margins of local politics.
 Its pre-2014 rallies were averagely attended by about 30–50 people.
 From 17 to 22 November 2006, its activists were conducting protests in Donetsk and were gathering signatures on creation of the Donetsk Republic.
 Their activities were not supported by the prime minister, Viktor Yanukovych.
 At the beginning of 2007, representatives of the organization conducted number of activities in various cities of eastern Ukraine propagating the idea of separatism and federalization of the country.